Home Collections Best Performing Debt Funds in 2024

 How Returns are Calculated on the Top Debt Mutual Funds?

 Calculating returns on debt mutual funds involves several steps and factors, including the interest income from the securities in the fund’s portfolio, capital appreciation, and any dividends distributed.
-Here’s a step-by-step explanation on how returns are calculated on debt mutual funds –
+Here’s a step-by-step explanation of how returns are calculated on debt mutual funds –

 Interest Income